-Restricts the number of times that an API can be queried in a day or month.
+Restricts the number of times that an application can query an API in a day or month.

 Rate limit per second

-Restricts the number of times that an API can be queried in a second.
+Restricts the number of times that an application can query an API in a second.

-Account Plan limits are always superior to the API Plans limits and are triggered first.
+Account plan limits are superior to API plan limits and are triggered first.
 The following diagram is an example:

-- Three Private APIs are added to the Account Plan, which has one Organization under it.
-These APIs, as well as the Public API, are all visible to all Organizations under the Account Plan.
-The total quota of 10000 hits/day and rate limit of 100 per second apply to all activities within this Organization.
+- Three private APIs are added to the account plan, which has one organization under it.
+These APIs, as well as the public API, are visible to the organizations under the account plan.
+The total quota of 10000 hits/day and rate limit of 100 per second apply to all activities within this organization.

-- On the Application level, Vegetable Soup is configured to consume API Lettuce, API Carrot, and API Spoon.
+- At the application level, Application Vegetable Soup is configured to consume API Lettuce, API Carrot, and API Spoon.

-- You can choose the quota for API Carrot and API Spoon between Silver and Bronze Plans.
+- You can choose the quota for API Carrot and API Spoon between Silver and Bronze API plans.

-- On the Application level, Chicken Soup is configured to consume API Chicken and API Spoon.
+- At the application level, Application Chicken Soup is configured to consume API Chicken and API Spoon.

-- You can choose the quota for API Spoon between Silver and Bronze Plans.
+- You can choose the quota for API Spoon between Silver and Bronze API plans.